 Companies may be slow to react to these changes for a variety of reasons.
 Perhaps it’s a lack of communication between team members.
 Or maybe it’s because there’s a lack of understanding about the type of buying experience that resonates with a consumer.

 Brands that understand their audience and can tailor the sale of products in real-time will win out.
 For example, a tenting retailer might want to take advantage of an upcoming music festival.

 They could tap into the fact that some consumers will make an impulsive buying decision.
 Perhaps it’s a case of offering a flash discount product sale to coincide with the release of festival tickets.

 Lack of automation

 Another common challenge is a lack of automation for the product management process.
-Having rapid management in place is important along every step of the supply chain.
-From sourcing products to delivering items at speed, it all links to being more agile.
+Having rapid management in place is important at every step of the supply chain.
+From sourcing products to delivering items at speed, it all links to be more agile.

 Without the right automation processes in place, companies run the risk of falling behind the competition and losing out on sales and ROI.
 Manually uploading data is time-consuming.
 Automation will provide the necessary quickness for uploading information and increasing the rate at which products are sold.

 Solving these challenges and becoming more agile with product data means investing in new technology.
 It means finding a way to gain complete control over the journey of your products.
 This is where Product Information Management (PIM) can help.

 How Does Pim Help Businesses to Be More Agile and Increase Roi?

 From a business agility perspective, there are several advantages to using PIM: